 The employers in Handshake are specifically looking to recruit Brandeis students.
 We currently use a wide range of fraud detection methods, including automatic checks, blocking known suspect email domains and utilizing internal alerts for mismatched domains, which has helped ensure the fraudulent activity is very rare on the Handshake.

 When using public job boards, you should exercise caution and research the people or organizations you are connecting with.
 Learn more about fraudulent job postings, third-party recruiters, staffing agencies and other types of employment and what to do if you need help.

 Beyond Posted Positions

 Brandeis students are more likely to find roles from a combination of networking and online search tools, that just online postings alone.
-Learn more about where students go Beyond Brandeis, how they get there, and see student's career advice.
+Learn more about where students go Beyond Brandeis, how they get there and see their career advice.

 - Learn more about networking at Brandeis and the Rise Together Mentor Network.